Satun province: History

-Until 1916 Satun was a small Malay state known as Kingdom of Setul Mambang Segara, closely related to Kedah Sultanate.
-After that date it was administered by a governor sent from Nakhon Si Thammarat.
 In 1897 Satun became part of Monthon Syburi (now Kedah), which in 1909 was divided between British Empire and Siam as part of Anglo-Siamese Treaty of 1909.
 While most of Kedah was ceded to Britain, Satun was awarded to Siam because it had a relatively large Thai population.
 Satun was then incorporated into Monthon Phuket.
 The monthon system was ended in 1933, and Satun province became a first-level subdivision of Thailand.
+Until 1916 Satun was a small Malay state known as Kingdom of Setul Mambang Segara, closely associated to the Kedah Sultanate.
+After that date it was administered by a governor sent from Nakhon Si Thammarat.

 The province was to have been the site of the Pak Bara Deep-seaport in La-ngu District.

 Symbols

 The provincial seal shows Phra Samut Thewa (समुद्र देवा Samudra Deva, "God of the ocean") sitting on a rock in the sea, with the sunset behind.
 Phra Samut Thewa is a spirit who guards the sea.
 The rock is his divine vehicle.
 The sunset symbolizes the Andaman Sea, which lies to the west of the province.

-The provincial tree is the Thai Rosewood or Pha-yungklaep (Dalbergia bariensis), and the provincial flower is the Snowy Orchid Tree (Bauhinia acuminata).
+The provincial tree is the Thai Rosewood (Dalbergia bariensis), in Thai known as Pha-yungklaep and Malay as Tamalan; and the provincial flower is the Snowy Orchid Tree (Bauhinia acuminata).
+The provincial aquatic life is the ocellaris clownfish (Amphiprion ocellaris).
 The province's motto is Peaceful, clean, and pure nature.

 Demographics

 Like Narathiwat, Yala, and Pattani, Satun is one of the four provinces of Thailand which have a Muslim majority: 76.77 percent are Muslim and 23.02 percent are Buddhists.
-Most of the Muslims have some ethnic-Malay ancestry, though only 9.9 percent of the present-day population claims to be ethnically Malay, a result of the effective language shift process from Malay to Thai amongst its populace.
+Most of the Muslims are ethnic-Malays, though only 9.9 percent of the present-day population speaks Malay as their mother tongue due to the result of an effective language shift from Malay to Thai amongst its populace.
 The majority language in Satun province is Southern Thai, while the Malay dialect used in Satun is distinctly different from Patani Malay and is much closer to the Kedah dialect of Malay.

 Since Satun had belonged to the Kedah Sultanate, which had a strong relationship for many centuries with both Ayutthaya and Siam under the Chakri dynasty, its Malay Muslims commonly intermarry with Thai Buddhists without serious religious hesitation.
-This custom has created a distinct social group known as samsam, meaning a mixed person.
+This custom has created a distinct social group known as samsam, meaning a person of mixed Thai-Malay ancestry.
 Most samsams, if not all, are Muslims.

 Unlike the other Muslim majority provinces in Thailand, Satun does not have a history of political confrontation with the central power in Bangkok or of tension with the Buddhist population which makes up the majority of Thailand as a country.
 Malay Muslims in Satun are substantially assimilated and rarely sympathise with separatism from Thailand, in contrast to the Malay Muslims in Pattani, Narathiwat, and Yala.